Gold Coast, Australia

 Bond Psychometric test

 The medical program has partnered with an experienced external commercial provider to run the psychometric test.
-The external provider is used by the Police, Ambulance, Fire Service and military to assist with choosing the best candidates.
 It will be conducted as an on-line test that can be taken anywhere with internet access over a specified time period.
 Many graduate programs, i.e. the CBA and leading accounting and legal firms use similar processes in their recruitment.

 The psychometric testing is designed to provide information on personal attributes recognised as being important for a successful career as a doctor such as the ability to manage pressure, problem solve with emotions, and show empathy.
 The psychometric testing will focus on your strengths in regard to managing the demands of the program.

-The psychometric test will cost about $180 along with $5.50 for the Green ID identity verification system.
-There are two un-timed tests, a 170 question personality test that should take approximately 30 minutes to complete, and a 141 question emotional intelligence test that should take about 40 minutes to complete.
-You should set aside a maximum of 1.5 hours to complete both tests
+The psychometric test will cost about $291.50.
+There are two assessments, a personality test that should take approximately 45-60 minutes to complete, and an emotional intelligence test that should take about 30-45 minutes to complete.
+You should set aside a maximum of 2 hours to complete both tests.

-Bond MMI Medical Interviews will be conducted from mid to late February 2022.
+Bond MMI Medical Interviews will be conducted late February 2022.

 Based on the results of the psychometric test, 250 short listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).

-Invitations for interviews will be sent out early to mid-February.
+Invitations for interviews will be sent out mid-February.

 During the interviews there will be 8 stations, where you will be interviewed by doctors and members of the community from both a medical and non-medical background.